qrichert/cronrunner/README.md

 Usage: cronrunner [OPTIONS] [ID]

 Options:
   -h, --help           Show this message and exit.
   -v, --version        Show the version and exit.
   -l, --list-only      List available jobs and exit.
+      --as-json        Render `--list-only` as JSON.
   -s, --safe           Use job fingerprints.
   -d, --detach         Run job in the background.
 ```

 ### Examples